aultimus/baconometer/README.md

 - `make install` – Installs Python dependencies from `requirements.txt` (or via Poetry if configured).
 - `make run` – Runs the Flask app (served from `src/app.py`).
 - `make download-datasets` – Downloads the IMDb dataset files (`name.basics.tsv.gz` and `title.basics.tsv.gz`) into the top-level directory.
+- `make test` – Runs the test suite using pytest with the correct import path setup.

 Example usage: